AdrianHettler/battery-canister-36c/README.md

-# Design of a Battery Cannister for Diving Purposes
+# Design of a Battery Canister for Diving Purposes

 > [!CAUTION]
 > Improper use of Li-ion batteries, including short circuits or mishandling, can pose serious risks, potentially resulting in fires or explosions.